klattphysio/klattphysio.github.io/index.md

 ### Who pays for physiotherapy?

-Physiotherapy provided at our clinic is not covered under Manitoba Health Insurance.
+Physiotherapy provided in private clinics is not covered under Manitoba Health Insurance.
 This is the case for all private clinics in Manitoba that offer physiotherapy services.
 If you have third-party insurance coverage (such as insurance provided through your work), there is often a portion of it that covers the cost of physiotherapy sessions.

-At the [Centre for Natural Pain Solutions](https://cfnps.ca/), we offer direct billing to most third-party insurance companies including, but not limited to: Manitoba Public Insurance, Workers Compensation Board of Manitoba, Canada Life, Blue Cross, Green Shield and Sun Life.
+Most clinics offer direct billing to most third-party insurance companies including, but not limited to: Manitoba Public Insurance, Workers Compensation Board of Manitoba, Canada Life, Blue Cross, Green Shield and Sun Life.

 ### What if I have to pay out-of-pocket for physiotherapy?

 Clients have the option to pay out-of-pocket for physiotherapy.
 It is important to note that physiotherapy fees paid directly by a client are tax free and qualify as a medical expense for income tax purposes.

-All physiotherapy appointments at our clinic are one-on-one in a private treatment room, and we never double book our clients.
-Our goal is to get you better as soon as possible through a combination of in-clinic hands-on treatment and a self-managed home program specific to your current condition.

 For individuals with financial need seeking non-emergency medical care (including physiotherapy), [WISH Clinic](https://wishclinic.ca/) at Mount Carmel Clinic offers a wide range of medical services free of charge.